juryxy/JuSpace/README.md

 data_PET --> PET data matrix
 Resh --> Reshaped results matrix [file_index PET_map Correlation_result p-value file_path]

+If relevant, atlas labels per region ID are provided as a separate excel table.

 More information about generation of the neuromorphometrics atlas included in the toolbox can be found on the following pages:

  	General Segmentation: http://neuromorphometrics.com/Seg/